 Let’s look at a module by module breakdown of manufacturing in Business Central (Dynamics NAV) of some of the above modules.

 As described above, Production orders are the backbone of the Business Central manufacturing.
 Production orders are made up of Bills of Material, Routings, 4 status of production orders (Simulated, Planned, Firm Planned, and Released).
 Production orders can be scheduled (as can each step in their manufacturing).
 Visualizing the schedule (seeing it in a Gantt chart) can be accomplished with addons like Netronic’s (see below).

 The integrated planning modules in Business Central Manufacturing (formerly Dynamics NAV) are designed with the concepts of Agile Manufacturing in mind.
-Lean and Agile approaches are easily achieved either out of the box with the base system, or with addons by Sabre (such as our Sabre Production module - coming soon to Microsoft AppSource).
+Lean and Agile approaches are easily achieved either out of the box with the base system or with addons by Sabre.
 Microsoft has integrated Agile concepts into the core of the software so you can put agile manufacturing into action.